Biography: WWE Legends

 Biography: WWE Legends is a 2021 American documentary television series.
 A spin-off of A&E's Biography franchise, the series premiered on April 18, 2021.

 On March 1, 2022, it was announced that A&E had ordered 35 more episodes of the series.

 Plot

 The series consists of two-hour documentaries on different WWE superstars, giving an insight into both their personal and on-screen lives.
+In seasons 3 and 4, several episodes ran with a shorter one-hour runtime.